masahirompp/aws-cdk-webpack-lambda-function/README.md

          {
            test: /\.ts$/,
            use: {
-             loader: 'ts-loader',
+             loader: "ts-loader",
              options: {
-               configFile: 'your/path/to/tsconfig.json', // if needed
+               configFile: "your/path/to/tsconfig.json", // if needed
                // colors: true,
                // logInfoToStdOut: true,
                // logLevel: 'INFO',